OnyxPay/onyxchain-explorer-backend/README.md

 - check by your browser
-Input the ip and port into your browser according to your Nginx server configuration, you can see the block and transaction information in your browser just like the [Ontology Explore](https://explorer.ont.io)
+Input the ip and port into your browser according to your Nginx server configuration, you can see the block and transaction information in your browser just like the [OnyxChain Explore](https://explorer.onyxpay.co)

-### License

-The Ontology library (i.e. all code outside of the cmd directory) is licensed under the GNU Lesser General Public License v3.0, also included in our repository in the License file.